Saint John Vianney

 A future priest who could barely read

 Jean-Baptiste-Marie Vianney's path to the priesthood was anything but smooth.
-Born in 1786 to devout but poor farming parents near Lyon, he worked in the fields from an early age and grew up functionally illiterate, able to memorize prayers through his mother's teaching but lacking the formal education seminary study demanded.
-His struggles with Latin were serious enough that he needed private tutoring just to keep pace, and his studies were then interrupted entirely when he was drafted into Napoleon's army in 1809.
+Born in 1786 to devout but poor farming parents near Lyon, in southeastern France, he worked in the fields from an early age and grew up functionally illiterate, able to memorize prayers through his mother's teaching but lacking the formal education seminary study demanded.
+His childhood also coincided with the French Revolution's persecution of the Church, and Vianney later recalled receiving his early religious instruction in secret, from priests who had refused to take the state-mandated oath and were hiding from arrest — an experience that shaped his lifelong devotion to the sacraments long before he could read the Latin needed to celebrate them himself.
+His struggles with Latin were serious enough that he needed private tutoring just to keep pace with the seminary curriculum, and his studies were then interrupted entirely when he was drafted into Napoleon's army in 1809, at a point in the wars when France badly needed fresh soldiers.

 Stained glass depiction of Saint John Vianney — CC BY-SA 4.0, BarãoPandora.